Key Takeaways

 Project 2025 calls to rescind the Biden administration’s Title IX regulations, saying, “The next Administration should abandon the change redefining ‘sex’ to mean ‘sexual orientation and gender identity’ in Title IX immediately across all departments.”
 Sex would be defined only as the “biological sex recognized at birth.”

 At the heart of Title IX is the belief that every student should be safe and free from sex-based harassment, sex-based discrimination, and sexual violence.
-When Trump was president, he and then-Secretary of Education Betsy DeVos revised the rules so that Title IX only applied if harassment was so “severe and pervasive” that it “denied” a student access to education.
+During Trump's first presidency, he and then-Secretary of Education Betsy DeVos revised the rules so that Title IX only applied if harassment was so “severe and pervasive” that it “denied” a student access to education.
 In other words, schools would have to ignore incidents of harassment until victims suffered something awful, repeatedly.

 The Biden administration’s regulations require schools to address any sex-based harassing conduct that inhibits a student’s ability to participate.
 Project 2025 also would end all ongoing Title IX investigations.
 Indeed, Project 2025 proponents already have tied up Title IX implementation more than half of states, winning temporary injunctions that prevent education officials from doing what they can to make campuses safer for women and LGBTQ students.